Securing Working Capital as Larger Enterprises Extend Payment Terms

 Smaller Businesses Struggle with Fluctuating Cash Flow

-Cash-flow forecasting remains as difficult as ever for small to lower middle-market suppliers.
-Not getting paid on time by clients and customers is one of the biggest challenges these companies face when managing their cash flow.
+Cash-flow forecasting remains as difficult as ever for lower middle-market suppliers.
+Not getting paid on time by clients and customers is one of the biggest challenges smaller companies face when managing their cash flow.

 Getting the Working Capital Your Business Needs